 A VPN creates a “secure tunnel” where data sent over a Wi-Fi connection is encrypted, making all that data sent to and from your device secure.
-Using a VPN, such as Norton WiFi Privacy, is a better Wi-Fi security habit that can protect you when connecting to the Internet on the go.
-Norton WiFi Privacy helps keep your information protected and your identity private and anonymous so you can connect without worry wherever you go.
+Using a VPN, such as Norton Secure VPN, is a better Wi-Fi security habit that can protect you when connecting to the Internet on the go.
+Norton Secure VPN helps keep your information protected and your identity private and anonymous so you can connect without worry wherever you go.

 Keep your online activity more secure and private in one click